freenas/freenas-docs/userguide/intro.rst

 * A :guilabel:`Stop` option has been added to :menuselection:`Tasks --> Cloud Sync Tasks -->` |ui-options|.

+* Manually executing a cron task now sends an email to the user specified in the cron task.

 * :guilabel:`Minutes` can be be specifed in the custom scheduler for periodic snapshot tasks in
   :menuselection:`Tasks --> Periodic Snapshot Tasks --> ADD`.